Detailed content of our market study

 Brands focus on product expansion and diversification

-The kosher market is progressively seeing the range of products offered expand, although to a much lesser extent than for halal foods.
-If a department is not always dedicated exclusively to kosher products, there are more and more references.
-The offer, which was previously limited to basic foods (***) [***]
+The kosher market is seeing a gradual expansion in the range of products on offer, albeit to a much lesser extent than for halal foods.
+Although there is not always a department dedicated exclusively to kosher products, there are more and more references.
+The range, which was previously limited to basic foods (***) [***]

 Towards a kosher offer for the general public? :

 Today, the kosher market is mainly driven by religious consumption.
-However, kosher products can be consumed by non-Jews.
-The offer could tend towards the general public, especially with a marketing that is more oriented towards the latter and not necessarily towards religious people.
-Indeed, consumers are more and more concerned about the traceability of food products, especially after food scandals such as horse meat instead of beef (***) or the presence of fecal matter in Ikea tarts.
+However, kosher products can also be consumed by non-Jews.
+The offer could be geared towards the general public, in particular with marketing geared more towards the latter and not necessarily towards churchgoers.
+Indeed, consumers are increasingly concerned about the traceability of food products, particularly in the wake of food scandals such as the Spanghero affair involving horsemeat instead of beef, or the presence of fecal matter in Ikea tarts.

-Because of their demanding certification processes, especially regarding traceability, kosher products could respond to this concern of a part of non-religious consumers.
+Thanks to their demanding certification processes, particularly with regard to traceability, kosher products could therefore respond to the concerns of some non-religious consumers.

 Products of French origin

-Another growth strategy adopted by manufacturers is to promote the French origin of their kosher products.
-Indeed, the butchers LaViandeCasher, LeaderViandeCasher insist on this aspect in the presentation of their products.
+Another growth strategy adopted by manufacturers lies in highlighting the French origin of their kosher products.
+In fact, LaViandeCasher and LeaderViandeCasher butcher shops insist on this aspect in ...

 5.1 The main regulatory standards governing the meat market in France